jrunrun/rls-demo/README.md

 9. **View Dashboards**
    - Open the Tableau workbook in the `workbook` directory to view the dashboards filtered by RLS.
+   - Toggle the parameters to change the user viewing the dashboard to see the different data, which is filtered by the RLS policy.

 10. **Additional Documentation**
     - Read the RLS slide deck and whitepaper in the `docs` directory for more detailed information about the project.